welcome to 20th century cloth

 I then went on to work for UK high street names such as River Island, Debenhams, and Marks and Spencer.
 Though I enjoyed it and learned a lot what I really wanted was to be able to create my own unique prints.

-Five years ago, I made the decision to combine my passion with my skills and launched my own business designing and selling my own range of mid-century inspired dressmaking fabrics, lampshades and beauty accessories.
+Six years ago, I made the decision to combine my passion with my skills and launched my own business designing and selling my own range of mid-century inspired dressmaking fabrics, lampshades and beauty accessories.

 Authenticity, honesty and integrity is the cornerstone of everything I do and I believe passionately and wholeheartedly in supporting our UK manufacturing industries.
 All my fabrics and products are designed in London (which is the easy part!) and they are also printed and manufactured here in the UK.